CuriousMonkey7/djangoProjects/README.md

 # djangoProjects
-All the priojects of django
+All the projects of django